Why should you keep an eye on Tesla Inc. (TSLA)?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -9.51% loss in the last 1 month and extending the period to 3 months gives it a -7.63%, and is -8.76% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.15% over the week and 7.01% over the month.
+The stock witnessed a 1.31% loss in the last 1 month and extending the period to 3 months gives it a -4.75%, and is 3.34% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.69% over the week and 7.01% over the month.

 Tesla Inc. (TSLA) Analyst Forecasts